MaximilianPichler/material-ui-selectfield/README.md

 [npm]: https://www.npmjs.com/package/material-ui-selectfield

+:no_entry: [DEPRECATED]
+THIS PROJECT IS DEPRICATED!
+PLEASE HEAD OVER TO https://github.com/Sharlaan/material-ui-superselectfield FOR UPDATES!

 This repository was originally a fork of: https://github.com/Sharlaan/material-ui-superselectfield

 Check it out and don't forget to star it ;)